oslab-swrc/syscalib/README.md

 # Sycalib
-This repository contains the library called sycalib that dynamically decides the core affinity of system calls.
-CAIOS aims to enhance the network I/O performance on many-core systems while providing application transparency.
-Main features of CAIOS can be summarized as follows:
+This repository contains the library called sycalib that dynamically decides the core affinity of system calls. sycalib aims to enhance the network I/O performance on many-core systems while providing application transparency.
+Main features of sycalib can be summarized as follows:

 - sycalib overrides the legacy system call library and hooks the network I/O system calls
 - The system call context is separate from application contexts